 Who Catches The Ball In Football?

-The wide receiver in football is often the designated position that catches the football.
-Their main job is to catch the ball from the quarterback, advance it down the field, and score touchdowns.
-There are usually at least two on the field during each offensive play and they run a pass pattern trying to get open.
+The wide receiver in football is the main position that catches the football.
+Their principal responsibility is to catch the ball from the quarterback, advance it down the field, and score touchdowns.
+There are usually at least two wide receivers on the field during each offensive play, and they run a pass pattern trying to get open.
 Receivers typically get the most catches out of all the positions.

-The running back can also catch passes but usually as a 'last resort' checkdown option.
-They sometimes leak out of the backfield to catch a screen or short pass to help their quarterback just get rid of the ball.
+The running back can also catch passes, but usually as a “last resort” check down option.
+They sometimes leak out of the backfield to catch a screen or short pass to help their quarterback get rid of the ball.

-In recent years running backs have adapted to become better pass catchers.
-Players like Alvin Kamara and Tarik Cohen have been given more of a responsibility in the passing game.
-They run routes just like receivers and create mismatches with defenders due to their elusiveness and speed.
+In recent years, running backs have adapted to become better pass catchers, and have been given more of a responsibility in the passing game.
+They can run routes just like receivers and create mismatches with defenders due to their elusiveness and speed.

 Quarterbacks catch the ball either in a trick play or off of a tip.
 If the quarterback throws it and the defensive line bats it back, the quarterback can catch it and run with it.
 They are then credited with a pass completion and a reception.
 Trick plays sometimes have the running back take the snap or involve a lateral pass, but in either situation, the ball can end up back in the quarterback’s hands after a pass.

 Defenders are never the intended receivers on a play; however, they sometimes end up catching the ball.
 In the event the quarterback throws an inaccurate pass, the defender is allowed to catch it, in what is known as an interception.